-Financial Assets – unmarried (or widowed) applicants must have $2,000 or less in countable assets.
+Financial Assets – Unmarried (or widowed) applicants must have $2,000 or less in countable assets.
 Married applicants, with both spouses applying, are able to retain up to $4,000 in assets.
 (Each spouse is allowed up to $2,000 in assets).
 Married couples, with only one spouse applying, are allowed a higher level of assets to prevent a healthy spouse from becoming impoverished.
-This higher resource limit is referred to as the Community Spouse Resource Allowance, and in 2019, the limit is set at $126,420.
+This higher resource limit is referred to as the Community Spouse Resource Allowance, and is set at $137,400.
 Jointly held assets up to this amount can be allocated to the healthy spouse.
 The applicant spouse is still able to retain up to $2,000 in assets.

 It is very important to note that applicants must not give away assets or sell them for less than they are worth in an effort to meet Medicaid’s asset limit.
 This is because Montana has a 60-month look back period from the date of one’s application in which all past transfers are considered.
 If it is found that one has violated this look back period, there will be a penalization in the form of a period of Medicaid ineligibility.

-Categorically Needy Income Limit – Categorically Needy recipients must have monthly income less than 100% of the SSI Federal Benefit Rate, which in 2019, for a single applicant is set at $771 / month.
-Married couples with both spouses applying can have up to $1,542 / month.
-(Each spouse is treated as an individual applicant and is allowed up to $771 / month each).
+Categorically Needy Income Limit – Categorically Needy recipients must have monthly income less than 100% of the SSI Federal Benefit Rate, which, for a single applicant is set at $841 / month.
+Married couples with both spouses applying can have up to $1,682 / month.
+(Each spouse is treated as an individual applicant and is allowed up to $841 / month each).
 Married couples with a single applicant will also have their incomes considered separately.
 Stated differently, the income of a non-applicant spouse will not be counted towards the income limit for the applicant spouse.